jawadddd/APS-Backend-IoT-and-Web-App/README.md

 # APS-Backend-for-Web-MobileApp-IoT
 APS includes Complete system consisting of Mobile App , Web App and IoT to provide efficient management to companies and efficient parking experience to users.
-This Repository contains only Backend Material.
+This Repository contains only Backend Material of IoT and Web App.
+Backend of Mobile App is pushed on my another github account, JawadHaider1355.
+JawadHaider1355 github account's repository is updated repository of Automated Parking System having backend of IoT, Web and Mobile App.
+JawadHaider1355 github account's repository APSBackend is deployed on Railway App also.

 -> Mobile App is for end users of any company who want to park,they first need to book its parking from Mobile App.